Information for patients

 - Have something to eat before your appointment so you do not feel faint.

-- Bring any inhalers for asthma or medication for angina with you to your appointment.
+- If you use them then please bring any inhalers or medication for angina with you to your appointment.
+Your surgery may not go ahead without these.

-- Bring roomy footwear to wear when you go home after your operation.
+- Bring roomy footwear to wear after your operation.
 Open-toed sandals or slippers are the best to allow room for the dressings.

-- Remove any nail varnish and acrylic nails from your fingers and toes and any toe rings.
+- Remove any nail varnish and acrylic nails from your fingers (in case we need to monitor your oxygen levels) and toes, and remove any rings.

 What does the operation involve?